 Default vimrc Locations

-By default, Vim loads personal initializations from $HOME/_vimrc
+By default, Vim loads personal initializations from $HOME/_vimrc,

-, or
+$HOME/vimfiles/vimrc, or

-whichever is found
+$VIM/_vimrc whichever is found

 first.
 The version of Vim which ships with Git for Windows instead loads

-personal initializations from $HOME/.vimrc
+personal initializations from $HOME/.vimrc or $HOME/.vim/vimrc.

 Presumably this was done to match Vim’s default behavior on Unix (see